What Is Newton’s Law of Cooling?

 Now, dθ/dt = -k[θ – θo]

-qi = initial temperature of object,
+qi = initial temperature of the object

-qf = final temperature of object.
+qf = final temperature of the object

 ln (qf – q0)/(qi – q0) = kt

 (qf – q0) = (qi – q0) e-kt

 qf = q0 + (qi – q0) e -kt . . . . . .
 (3).

 Sometimes, when we need only approximate values from Newton’s law, we can assume a constant rate of cooling, which is equal to the rate of cooling corresponding to the average temperature of the body during the interval.